laravelkr/docs/kr/errors.md

         InvalidOrderException::class,
     ];

+Internally, Laravel already ignores some types of errors for you, such as exceptions resulting from 404 HTTP errors or 419 HTTP responses generated by invalid CSRF tokens.
+If you would like to instruct Laravel to stop ignoring a given type of exception, you may invoke the `stopIgnoring` method within your exception handler's `register` method:

+    use Symfony\Component\HttpKernel\Exception\HttpException;

+    /**
+     * Register the exception handling callbacks for the application.
+     */
+    public function register(): void
+    {
+        $this->stopIgnoring(HttpException::class);

+        // ...
+    }

 > **Note**
 > Behind the scenes, Laravel already ignores some types of errors for you, such as exceptions resulting from 404 HTTP "not found" errors or 419 HTTP responses generated by invalid CSRF tokens.